 - charitable organizations,

-- faith based organizations,
+- faith-based organizations,

 - professional associations, and

-The BBC World Service depicts Civil Society as a concept that originated around 2500 years ago in ancient Rome and Greece.
+The BBC World Service depicts the Civil Society as a concept that originated around 2500 years ago in ancient Rome and Greece.
 It then developed in Europe during the Enlightenment until its state today.
 BBC says that one description defines Civil Society as follows,

 ‘A civil society is a public space between the state, the market, and the ordinary household, in which people can debate and tackle action’.

-It could also include any voluntary collective activity in which people combine to achieve change on a particular issue – but not political parties (even though Civil Societies have a political dimension).
+It could also include any voluntary collective action in which people combine to achieve change on a particular issue – but not political parties (even though Civil Societies have a political dimension).
 By this definition, Civil Societies include:

-- neighborhood self-help schemes,
+- neighbourhood self-help schemes,